kubermatic/docs/content/kubermatic/v2.17/tutorials_howtos/upgrading/upgrade_from_2.16_to_2.17/chart_migration/_index.en.md

 {{% notice warning %}}
 **It is of critical importance that the Kubermatic CRDs are not deleted during the migration.**
-This would in turn delete all affected resources, like clusters, users etc.
+This would in turn delete all affected resources, like clusters, users, etc.
 KKP never used Helm to manage its CRDs (Helm was only previously used for the cert-manager and Velero CRDs), so it is safe to uninstall the chart.
 {{% /notice %}}

-Compared to the old installation method, were the `kubermatic` chart was installed both on the master and all seed clusters (toggling the `isMaster` flag in the chart accordingly), with the operator seeds are now managed automatically.
+Compared to the old installation method, where the `kubermatic` chart was installed both on the master and all seed clusters (toggling the `isMaster` flag in the chart accordingly), the operator seeds are now managed automatically.
 The operator is only ever installed once in the master cluster and manages the seed clusters from there.
 Still, care must be taken to not accidentally have both Helm chart and operator-managed resources in seed clusters.
-For this reasons, the reconciliation of seed clusters (installing the seed-controller-manager Deployment, the Seed validation webhook etc.) can be disabled by setting the `operator.kubermatic.io/skip-reconciling` annotation on Seed resources.
+For these reasons, the reconciliation of seed clusters (installing the seed-controller-manager Deployment, the Seed validation webhook, etc.) can be disabled by setting the `operator.kubermatic.io/skip-reconciling` annotation on Seed resources.

-All in the all, a migration plan can look like this:
+All in all, a migration plan can look like this:

 1. Perform a backup or all Kubermatic resources.
 1. Ensure etcd snapshots for all user clusters are in place.
-1. Convert Helm values / `datacenters.yaml` to KubermaticConfiguration, Seeds, Presets etc. using the Kubermatic Installer.
+1. Convert Helm values / `datacenters.yaml` to KubermaticConfiguration, Seeds, Presets, etc. using the Kubermatic Installer.
 Make sure to create Seeds that are *paused* (have the `operator.kubermatic.io/skip-reconciling` annotation set; this can be achieved by running the installer with the `--pause-seeds` flag).